baris-inandi/IBPS/README.md

 IBPS is a scripting language based on the pseudocode specification of the International Baccalaureate Diploma Program Computer Science course.

-## Building the IBPS IDE

-1. Download and install yarn from [https://yarnpkg.com/](https://yarnpkg.com/)
-2. Run `yarn install` in the root directory to install all dependencies.
-3. Either:
-    1. Run `yarn dev` to start a development server at `localhost:8080`.
-    2. or run `yarn build` to create an optimized build for production in the build/ directory.
-Run `yarn preview` to run the production build at `localhost:8080`.

 ## Contents

 This repository contains the following contents: